Before we begin. A disclaimer.

 I even got 100 followers from the Twitter thread and Product Hunt post.

-I loved this.
+I loved it.
 I decided to build and launch 1 product every week in public.

 Full of energy and motivation from the previous launch, I start building again.